Mississippi Takes Step Toward Dropping Rebel Image From Flag

 Republican Rep. Chris Brown of Nettleton appeared at a 2016 rally outside the state Capitol for people who want to keep the Confederate emblem on the flag.
 He said Saturday that the current flag and a proposed new design should both go on the ballot.

-“I don't think we can move forward together if we say, 'Ýou can have any flag you want except ... this one,'" Brown said.
-“If we put the current flag on the ballot with another good design, the people of Mississippi will change it.
-I believe that.
-Let's not steal their joy.
-They want to show the world that they're moving on.″
+“I don't think we can move forward together if we say, 'You can have any flag you want except ... this one,'" Brown said.
+“If we put the current flag on the ballot with another good design, the people of Mississippi will change it. ...
+Let's not steal their joy."

-Mississippi has the last state flagthat includes the Confederate battle emblem — a red field topped by a blue X with 13 white stars.

-The battle emblem has been in the upper-left corner of the Mississippi flag since 1894.
-White supremacists in the Legislature put it there during backlash to the political power that African Americans gained after the Civil War.
+White supremacists in the Legislature set the state flag design in 1894 during backlash to the political power that African Americans gained after the Civil War.

 The Mississippi Supreme Court ruled in 2000 that the flag lacked official status.
 State laws were updated in 1906, and portions dealing with the flag were not carried forward.
 Legislators set a flag election in 2001, and voters kept the rebel-themed design.

-Democratic state Rep. Ed Blackmon of Canton told the House on Saturday that threats were made against him and others who served on a flag design commission in 2000.
-Blackmon, who is African American, said Mississippi needs a design without the Confederate design so his children and grandchildren can stand at attention when they see it.
+Democratic state Rep. Ed Blackmon of Canton — the husband of Sen. Barbara Blackmon — told the House on Saturday that threats were made against him and others who served on a flag design commission in 2000.
+Ed Blackmon said Mississippi needs a design without the Confederate design so his children and grandchildren can stand at attention when they see it.

 “We'll all be proud to say, 'That's my flag, too,'" Blackmon said.